 for Best Play and 1959 Pulitzer Prize for Drama (Archibald Macleish).

-In 1968, he co-starred in a demonstration film made for CBS called "Man from the 25th Century".
+(1968) Demonstration film: Co-starred in a demo film made for CBS called "Man from the 25th Century".
 The plot concerned a boy, kidnapped by aliens, who returns to Earth as a man to help them repel attacks by flying saucers from another planet.
-The film, which starred James Darren, was never aired.
+The film, which starred James Darren

 |You may report errors and omissions on this page to the IMDb database managers.
 They will be examined and if approved will be included in a future update.
 Clicking the 'Edit page' button will take you through a step-by-step process.|